 What is Graphical Analysis?

-Generally, in any manufacturing or business process, six sigma teams deal with a vast amount of data, and it is not practically possible to convey the information in an effective way with the raw data.
+Generally, in any manufacturing or business process, Six Sigma teams deal with a vast amount of data, and it is impossible to convey the information effectively with the raw data.
 Thus, it is recommended to segregate and plot the data to analyze the problems.

-The graphical analysis creates pictures of the data, and this will helps to understand the patterns and also the correlation between process parameters.
+The graphical analysis creates pictures of the data, which will help to understand the patterns and the correlation between process parameters.
 Often graphical analysis is the starting point for any problem-solving method.

-Graphical tools are readily available in Excel and in statistical software such as Minitab, and they are very easy to use and can quickly plot the graphs.
+Graphical tools are readily available in Excel and statistical software such as Minitab, and they are very easy to use and can quickly plot graphs.

 Walkthrough of Graphical Analysis Tools

-Different graphical tools depict different features of the data such as trend, frequency, dispersion and shape of the distribution.
-Below are the few graphical analysis tools.
+Different graphical tools depict different data features such as trend, frequency, dispersion, and distribution shape.
+Below are a few graphical analysis tools.

-Box-and-Whisker plot is also known as Box and Whisker plot, is a pictorial representation of continuous data.
-Box plot shows the Max, Min, median, interquartile range Q1, Q3, and outlier.
+Box-and-Whisker plot, also known as a Box and Whisker plot, is a pictorial representation of continuous data.
+Box plots show the Max, Min, median, interquartile range Q1, Q3, and outlier data.

 Run Chart

-Run chart is also known as time series plot, it is a line graph of data plotted over time.
-It helps to identify the pattern of the data in the time series.
-Because they don’t use control limits, we cannot judge the process is stable or not.
+Run charts, also known as Time Series Plots, are line graphs of data plotted over time.
+They help to identify the pattern of the data in the time series.
+Because they don’t use control limits, we cannot judge whether the process is stable or not.
 However, run chat shows how the process is behaving.
-The advantage of the run chart is to identify the special cause(s) in the process.
+The advantage of the run chart is that it identifies the special cause(s) in a process.

 Scatter Diagram

-Scatter diagram also known as correlation chart or XY graph.
-A scatter diagram plots the relationship between two continuous variables.
-Such as independent variable in the x-axis and the dependent variable on the y-axis.
+Scatter diagrams, also known as Correlation Charts or XY Graphs, plot the relationship between two continuous variables.
+These can include the independent variable on the x-axis and the dependent variable on the y-axis.

 Histogram

-Histogram is the graphical representation of a frequency distribution.
-It is in the form of a rectangle with class interval as bases and the corresponding frequencies as heights.
-Particularly, there is no gap between any two successive rectangles.
+A Histogram is the graphical representation of a frequency distribution.
+It is in the form of a rectangle with class intervals as the base and the corresponding frequencies as the height.
+Particularly, there are no gaps between any two successive rectangles.

 Normal Probability Plot

-The Normal probability plot is a graphical method to assess the data set follows a normal distribution or not.
-This includes identifying outliers, skewness etc. Furthermore, Normal probability plot is one example of quantile-quantile (Q-Q) plot.
+The Normal Probability Plot is a graphical method to assess whether the data set follows a normal distribution or not.
+This includes identifying outliers, skewness, etc. Furthermore, the Normal Probability Plot is one example of a Quantile-Quantile (Q-Q) plot.

 Pareto Chart

-Pareto Chart is also known as 80-20 rule.
-It is a combination of bar chart and a line chart.
-The actual data in descending order using bar chart and cumulative data in ascending order using a line graph.
+A Pareto Chart is also known as the 80-20 rule.
+It is a combination of a bar chart and a line chart.
+The actual data is in descending order and uses a bar chart and cumulative data in ascending order on a line graph.

 Bar Chart